 What happens when your notebook has more power than your boss 📓

 Anyone who has ever had a school notebook knows that the most dangerous thing you can do with it is write a name and have the teacher read it.
 Light, on the other hand, uses it to redesign the world.
 The moral is clear: if you find a Death Note, don't share it in class.
 Because while you're trying to eliminate criminals, your classmates just want to copy your homework.
-And, let's be honest, Ryuk isn't the best desk partner.
+And, let's be honest, Ryuk is not the best desk partner.